tlaanemaa/tinioc/README.md

 This is effectively the reverse of extending.
 The new container will have this container as the only parent.

-Child containers are very useful when you want to bind something for a single run, for example, if you've got request context you want to bind to the container before getting your component.
+Child containers are very useful when you want to register something for a single run, for example, if you've got request context you want to register to the container before getting your component.
-Using child containers allows you to bind these temporary values without polluting the root container.
+Using child containers allows you to register these temporary values without polluting the root container.

 Example: